“The ability to establish, grow, extend, and restore trust is the key professional and personal competency of our time.” Stephen R Covey.

 Honour commitments.
 Successful companies and their teams build trust by showing up and honouring their commitments consistently.
 Deliver on your promise – and do it well.
 Make sure the people you are dealing with have clear expectations of how you operate.

-Everyone has been sold something, and then not gotten what they were promised.
+Everyone has been sold something and not gotten what they were promised.
 You may think your integrity is off the charts, but those buying have been burned before and are suspicious before they even meet you.
 It’s up to you to demonstrate you have integrity.
 People won’t just assume it.

 You have to demonstrate moral principles.
 Successful companies and their teams always do the right thing, even in morally ambiguous situations.
 This can mean turning down business, suggesting alternative (and less profitable) solutions, or referring business elsewhere.
 Buyers trust sellers who have their best interests in mind.